storj/drpc/README.md

 DRPC can be made compatible with RPC clients generated from other languages.
 For example, [Twirp](https://github.com/twitchtv/twirp) clients and [grpc-web](https://github.com/grpc/grpc-web/) clients can be used against the [drpchttp](https://pkg.go.dev/storj.io/drpc/drpchttp) package.

-Native implementations can have some advantages, and so some bindings for other languages are in progress, all in various states of completeness.
+Native implementations can have some advantages, and so some support for other languages are in progress, all in various states of completeness.
 Join the [Zulip chat](https://drpc.zulipchat.com) if you want more information or to help out with any!

 | Language | Repository                          | Status     |
 |----------|-------------------------------------|------------|